MartianHiker/gpx_to_array/README.md

 ## Install

 ```
-$ npm install gpx_to_array
+npm install gpx_to_array
 ```

 ## Usage Example

-The package is very straighforwarddsd and simple to use:
+The package is very straighforward and simple to use:
 ```
 const gpx_to_array = require("gpx_to_array")
 let result = gpx_to_array(xml_file_as_string)